Which type of choline works best with your genes?

 Making choline endogenously (in the body):

 Humans can make choline endogenously but not at sufficient levels to meet all of our needs.
-This is why choline is considered an essential nutrient — we need to get at least part of our daily requirement from foods.
+This is why choline is considered an essential nutrient — we need to get at least part of our daily requirements from foods.

 Choline creation in the body depends both on having enough of the PEMT enzyme (genetics) as well as sufficient methyl groups (diet, genetics) along with methionine (amino acid, abundant in high protein foods).